Table of Contents

 - Time & materials contract (T&M)

-The T&M model allows you as the client to be actively involved in the project.
+The T&M model allows you, as the client to be actively involved in the project.
 You can decide which features the vendor needs to spend time, and the order of those features.
 Moreover, you can input as many changes as you want until the final product meets your expectation.

 T&M is suitable for lengthy and complex projects, where requirements aren’t clear.
 However, the cost can be high as it typically is charged at an hourly rate.
 The longer the project, the higher the cost.

-- Dedicated team model
+- Dedicated software development team model

 Depending on the vendor, you can scale the team up or down to fit your project’s needs.
+They are organised into scrum teams with 6-10 members, starting out with 1-2 scrum teams and are performed as a flexible engagement structure to plug in your existing teams.

 The outstaffing model means that you would add only some particular specialists into your in-house team.
 In this model, the outsourced staff would work full-time under your supervision.
 Outstaffing is a type of staff augmentation, where customers need to augment their team capacity or hire in-need workers.